 - Adding mulch around the plant every year in the spring will also help to improve the infiltration rate of clay soil and gradually improve the soil over time.

-Clay soils can be beneficial to gardeners as the retain nutrients effectively, however soils that are mostly clay without any other significant contributions from other materials will drain too slowly for most plants.
+Clay soils can be beneficial to gardeners as they retain nutrients effectively, however, soils that are mostly clay without any other significant contributions from other materials will drain too slowly for most plants.

-Loam soils (which contains clay about 20% clay) is consider ideal for growing azaleas with significant amounts of organic matter or silt (around 40%) and some sand or gravel (40%) as this composition will ensure high nutrients and will retain some moisture whilst still allowing for good drainage.
+Loam soils (which contains clay of about 20% clay) are considered ideal for growing azaleas with significant amounts of organic matter or silt (around 40%) and some sand or gravel (40%) as this composition will ensure high nutrients and will retain some moisture whilst still allowing for good drainage.

 Key Takeaways:

-- Azaleas with leaves turning yellow can be as a result of a nitrogen deficit in the soil, alkaline soils, drought or slow draining soil (causing root rot).
+- Azaleas with leaves turning yellow can be a result of a nitrogen deficit in the soil, alkaline soils, drought, or slow-draining soil (causing root rot).

 - Alkaline soils cause an iron deficiency which requires an iron formulation specifically for plants or alternatively transfer the azalea to a pot or raised bed with acidic soil so that the root can access iron in the soil.

-- Yellow leaves can be as a result of drought, caused by soil that drains too quickly or a lack of water/rainfall.
-Amend the azaleas planting area with plenty of organic matter and add well rotted mulch to retain water.
+- Yellow leaves can be a result of drought, caused by soil that drains too quickly or a lack of water/rainfall.
+Amend the azalea planting area with plenty of organic matter and add well-rotted mulch to retain water.
 Water the plant more regularly.

-- Soils that drain too slowly can results in the azalea developing the fungal disease root rot which causes yellow leaves and a wilted appearance.
-Lever the azalea out of the ground and cut off any rotting root and replant in an area with better drainage.
-Amend slow draining heavy or clay soils with gravel and compost.
-Apply a mulch to the compost every spring to improve the soil and increase the soils drainage.
+- Soils that drain too slowly can result in the azalea developing the fungal disease root rot which causes yellow leaves and a wilted appearance.
+Lever the azalea out of the ground cut off any rotting roots and replant in an area with better drainage.
+Amend slow-draining heavy or clay soils with gravel and compost.
+Apply a mulch to the compost every spring to improve the soil and increase the soil drainage.